Andrew-M-C/go.jsonvalue/docs/en/07_iteration.md

     return true // continue
 })

-for key, v := range anArr.ForRangeObj() {
+for key, v := range anObj.ForRangeObj() {
     // ...... handle with key and v
 }
 ```

 ## Acquiring the Original Key Sequence of An Object

-Theoretically, the key sequence of an JSON object should be undefined, unexpected.
-But in practical, it is quite surprising that this feature is quite popular.
+Theoretically, the key sequence of a JSON object should be undefined and unexpected.
+But in practice, it is quite surprising that this feature is quite popular.

-After v1.3.1, this feature is added, and it takes almost no affecting the the unmarshal efficiency.
+After v1.3.1, this feature was added, and it has almost no effect on the unmarshal efficiency.

-The caller may still execute the `Unmarshal` operation, and then use `RangeObjectsBySetSequence` method, which accept the same callback like `RangeObjects`.
+The caller may still execute the `Unmarshal` operation, and then use the `RangeObjectsBySetSequence` method, which accepts the same callback as `RangeObjects`.

 For example: